Priyallohar/hunger/admin/README.md

-The coconut Admin Dashboard is a tool that enables administrators to efficiently manage products and orders within the coconut food delivery application.
+The hunger Admin Dashboard is a tool that enables administrators to efficiently manage products and orders within the hunger food delivery application.

 ## Features